Fun With Stress 2.1

 Moreover, thoughts about a perceived dangerous situation tend to come up like hiccups: unexpected and un-willed, we have no control over them.
 The more problematic we find our situation to be, the more often these kind of thoughts are apt to enter our minds, pushing our buttons and triggering our stress response.
 Here our ability to push our own buttons becomes clear, and with it the possibility of pushing them multiple times a day – and night, for just imagine what happens when we wish to sleep, but our oh so well-known incessant mental chatter emerges!

-Therefore everyday chronic stress effectively means that our buttons are recurrently being pushed, thereby triggering our stress response on a daily basis.
+Therefore everyday chronic stress effectively means that our buttons are recurrently being pushed, thereby triggering our stress response frequently on a daily basis.
 Have that happening for a long period of time, and our risk for various diseases increases fiercely.

 For now,